codelucas/flask_reddit/README.md

 For a full list of details, view our configs at `server/nginx.conf` and `server/gunicorn_config.py`.

-*Note, for this build to work there are paths that you must change in the wsgi.py file, the server configs located in server/\* and the run_gunicorn.sh file.*
+*Note, for this build to work there are paths that you must change in the `wsgi.py` file, the server configs located in `server` directory and the `run_gunicorn.sh` file.*

 *Refer to the flask project configuration options to understand what to put in your own config.py file.*